• Skip to primary navigation

 Mukesh Ambani’s Reliance Jio sets the date for India’s internet inflection point

-In 2010 Mukesh Ambani’s Reliance Industries (RIL) had promised India a wireless broadband revolution.
-India is expected to see the launch of 4G by 2012 but as expected all such big projects get delayed.
+In 2010, Mukesh Ambani’s Reliance Industries (RIL) promised India a wireless broadband revolution.
+India is expected to see the launch of 4G by 2012, but as expected, all such big projects get delayed.
 We expected to see the internet inflection point by 2014 (what is inflection point).

-India is confident of seeing an explosion of its internet user base in India because the big man himself made this announcement yesterday in the AGM of Reliance Industries.
+India is confident of seeing an explosion in its internet user base in India because the big man himself made this announcement yesterday at the AGM of Reliance Industries.
 Mukesh Ambani spent half of his hour-long speech on Reliance Jio’s plans.

 Mukesh Ambani’s 100-100-100 Broadband Mantra